 1. How do we secure a spot in the camp?

 To be fair to everyone who wants to attend, we process the registrations in the order that they arrive in the mail!
 Each participant’s form must be accompanied by a non-refundable $200 deposit.
 The reserves a space.
-We start accepting early registration at the camp itself!
+We start accepting early registration at the camp itself, but payments are not cashed until March 1.
+At that time, we’ll contact you to ensure you are still planning on coming!
 The early forms are published in the participants booklets, as are the dates.

 2.Where can I stay when I come to the camp?

 We have a variety of types of accommodations on site: They range from really cheap bunkhouses to private rustic cabins, or more modern rooms in the main centre.
 We also have on-site camping (with no sewage or water hookups).
 The camp is in the Moose Mountain provincial park which also boasts several hotels, rental cottages, and campgrounds.
 Check out or “links” site, for some great Moose Mountain options.

 The fee listed for bunkhouses is per person for the week.
 But the fee listed for every other accommodation is for the accommodation itself.
 For example, if you are paying a Forest Cabin Fee, and are fitting three people in it, you only pay ONCE for the week.
 So just include the accommodation registration on each form but indicate which participant is paying the fee.

 If you’d like to look at the various accommodations, you can see photos of the camp here: CLICK HERE